Solo Female Travel In Mexico (2024) – A Complete Guide

 1. In the same way as solo travel in Cuba, it’s tricky to get by if you don’t speak Spanish.
 But it’s not game over: download the Google Translate app and pack a Latin American Spanish Phrasebook & Dictionary.

 2. People have a tendency to be negative about travel to Mexico (mainly as a result of US media I think).
 One of the problems with solo female travel is people critiquing your decision to travel somewhere alone.
-Ignore female travel myths about Mexico and stick to your guns; you got this!
+Stick to your guns; you got this!

 Is Mexico safe for solo female travellers?